-This year marks 7 years since Intrepid Travel set a goal to become one of the biggest carbon neutral travel companies in the world.
+This year marks 8 years since Intrepid Travel set a goal to become the biggest carbon neutral travel company in the world.

 One of the most urgent problems facing our world today is climate change – a problem that the tourism industry can’t ignore any longer.
 As a travel company, we knew it was our responsibility to sustain and protect the environment we use and enjoy.
 That’s why we made a commitment 10 years ago to minimise our environmental impact through our Carbon Management Plan, which helps us to operate our business in a sustainable manner, addresses our environmental commitments under the United Nations Global Compact and outlines our carbon offsetting initiatives.

 Here are 5 things you should know about our Carbon Neutral plan.

 1. How is Intrepid a carbon neutral business?